Our "Thin" Atmosphere

 Similar to the cycle of atmospheric carbon over land, carbon over the oceans is almost in balance exchanging about 90 GtC between the atmosphere and the water.
 The oceans are absorbing an additional 2 GtC of carbon more than they are expelling which becomes part of the ocean sediment.
 These sediments fall to the deep waters and then eventually settle into sedimentary rock on the ocean floor.
 These ocean floor sedimentary rocks store about 6,000 GtC of carbon.

 The surface waters (about 10 meters deep) contain a lot of tiny phytoplankton (microscopic plant organisms such as algae).
 Phytoplankton (ocean plants) take carbon dioxide from the atmosphere by absorbing it into their cells, similar to plants on land.
 Using energy from the sun, plankton consume carbon dioxide and water to form sugar and oxygen.
 About 50% of the total oxygen in the atmosphere originally came from phytoplankton.
-We humans owe our existance to these tiny plants.
+We humans owe our existence to these tiny plants.
 In summary, humans are polluting the atmosphere with about 9 GtC a year.
 Land photosynthesis is removing 3 GtC and the oceans likewise 2 GtC of carbon.
-That leaves a net increase of carbon in our atmosphere each year of 4 GtC, which has ben increasing for many, many years.
+That leaves a net increase of carbon in our atmosphere each year of 4 GtC, which has been increasing for many, many years.
 Top

 Atmospheric circulation is the large scale movement of air that over time transfers thermal energy from the warm equator to the cold poles.
 The wind belts girding the planet are organized into three cells: the Hadley cells, the Ferrel cells, and the Polar cells.